-Graduate: To be considered a full-time student, one 3-credit course or a combination of courses equaling 3 credits per term must be completed.
+Graduate: To be considered a full-time student, one 3-credit course (3 credits) per term must be completed.

 Non-Discriminatory Policy

 Apollos University does not discriminate on the basis of race, color, religion, national origin, sex, age, sexual orientation, gender, marital status, disability, veteran status, or political beliefs in any of its policies, practices, or procedures.